 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS $% \left( \left( {{{\left( {{{\left( {{{\left( {{{}} \right)}} \right)}} \right)}}} \right)$ waste services company that provides collection, transfer, disposal and recycling services, primarily throughout the eastern portion of the United States.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

+Casella Waste Systems, Inc. the ("Company") is a regional, integrated solid waste services company that provides collection, transfer, disposal and recycling services, primarily throughout the eastern portion of the United States.
 The Company markets recyclable metals, aluminum, plastics, paper and corrugated cardboard which has been processed at its facilities as well as recyclables purchased from third parties.
 The Company also generates electricity under its contracts at its wholly owned subsidiary, Maine Energy Recovery Company LP ("Maine Energy"), a waste-to-energy facility.
-As of September 5, 2001, the Company owned and/or operated five Subtitle D landfills, two landfills permitted to accept construction and demolition materials, 30 transfer stations, 43 recycling processing facilities, 38 solid and liquid waste collection divisions and one power generation facility, as well as a 50% interest in a cellulose insulation joint venture.
+As of December 3, 2001, the Company owned and/or operated five Subtitle D landfills, two landfills permitted to accept construction and demolition materials, 30 transfer stations, 41 recycling processing facilities, 38 solid and liquid waste collection divisions and one power generation facility, as well as a 50% interest in a cellulose insulation joint venture.

-The Company's revenues have decreased from \$141.1 million for the three months ended July 31, 2000 to \$112.3 million for the three months ended July 31, 2001.
-From May 1, 2000 through April 30, 2001, the Company acquired 13 solid waste collection, transfer and disposal operations, all of which were accounted for under the purchase method of accounting for business combinations.
+The Company's revenues have decreased from \$126.4 million for the three months ended October 31, 2000 to \$109.8 million for the three months ended October 31, 2001.
+From May 1, 2000 through April 30, 2001, the Company acquired 13 solid waste collection, transfer and disposal operations.
+Between May 1, 2001 and October 31, 2001 the Company acquired two such businesses, all of which were accounted for under the purchase method of accounting for business combinations.
 Under the rules of purchase accounting the acquired companies' revenues and results of operations have been consolidated from the actual dates of the acquisitions and materially affect the period-to-period comparisons of the Company's historical results of operations.
-Between May 1, 2001 and July 31, 2001, the Company acquired no such businesses.